OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 #### What is RBAC

 RBAC as the name suggests is based on accessing the system via _roles_.
-A role is provided with selected administrative privilages, in other words superuser privilages are selectively packagaged into roles and one or more roles are assigned to a user.
+A role is provided with selected administrative privileges, in other words superuser privileges are selectively packaged into roles and one or more roles are assigned to a user.
 A role has the following properties:
 - A role is accessible via login.
-- A role can be accessed by a user only if the user explicitely changes user id, i.e., su whatever_role
+- A role can be accessed by a user only if the user explicitly changes user id, i.e., su whatever_role
 - A special shell is used for all role accounts, i.e., _pkfsh or pfsh.

-This is a mechanism in which superuser privilages are selectively packaged and then assigned to user accounts.
+This is a mechanism in which superuser privileges are selectively packaged and then assigned to user accounts.

 ##### Role